tonishka/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### 5.1 Edit feature
 The edit mechanism is a feature used to change the details of the contacts.
-It is only allowed in the application after initiating an add command or view command and in other words, it is functional only in the contact details windows.
+It is only allowed in the application after initiating an add command or view command and in other words, it is functional only in the contact details page.
 It is facilitated mainly by the `ContactDetailsPageParser`, `EditCommandParser` and `EditCommand` classes.

 The following sequence diagram shows how the edit operation works: